-Based on the success and model of Software and Data Carpentry, many more new Carpentries are now emerging and joining the global Carpentry community - for example, Library Carpentry, Data Carpentry for Social Sciences, Data Carpentry for Digital Humanities, HPC Carpentry, and many more.
-They are all coming together under the umbrella of The Carpentries but remain distinct lessons organisations.
+Many more new Carpentries are now emerging and joining the global Carpentry community - for example, Library Carpentry, for people working in library- and information-related roles, Data Carpentry for Social Sciences, Data Carpentry for Digital Humanities, HPC Carpentry, and many more.
+These come together under the umbrella of The Carpentries but remain distinct lesson organisations.